Death of the full-time job: Future of Work P2

-Technically, the title for this article should read: The steady decline of full-time jobs as a percentage of the labour market due to unregulated capitalism and the growing sophistication of digital and mechanical automation.
+Technically, the title for this article should read: The steady decline of full-time jobs as a percentage of the labor market due to unregulated capitalism and the growing sophistication of digital and mechanical automation.
 Good luck getting anyone to click on that!

 This chapter of the Future of Work series will be relatively short and direct.
 We’ll discuss the forces behind the decline of full-time jobs, the social and economic impact of this loss, what will replace these jobs, and what industries will be the most affected by job loss over the next 20 years.